TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Index.rst

 The values assigned to properties in TypoScript are often of a specific format.
 These formats are described in this chapter.

-For example, if a value is defined as the type :ts:`<tag>`, HTML code has to be supplied.
-If it is of the type :ts:`resource`, it's a reference to a file from the resource-field in the template.
-If the type is :ts:`GraphicColor`, a color-definition is expected and an HTML color code or comma-separated RGB-values have to be provided.
+For example, if a value is defined as the type :typoscript:`<tag>`, HTML code has to be supplied.
+If it is of the type :typoscript:`resource`, it's a reference to a file from the resource-field in the template.
+If the type is :typoscript:`GraphicColor`, a color-definition is expected and an HTML color code or comma-separated RGB-values have to be provided.